joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-08-28-JS-robot-tug-of-war.md

 P_\text{win}(x_0) = P(\text{win immediately})(x_0) + P(\text{win eventually})(x_0).
 $$

-If they win immediately, then Player 1 has to move beyond $\frac12$ which has probability $1 - (\frac12 - x_0),$ so
+If Player 1 wins immediately, then they have to move beyond $\frac12,$ which has probability $1 - (\frac12 - x_0).$ So,

 $$
 P(\text{win immediately})(x_0) = \frac12 + x_0.
 $$

-If they win eventually, then Player 1 has to move somewhere less then $\frac12,$ then Player 2 has to move somewhere greater than $-\frac12,$ and then Player 1 has to win from there.
+If, instead, Player 1 wins eventually, then have to move somewhere to the left of $\frac12,$ then Player 2 has to move somewhere to the right of $-\frac12,$ and then Player 1 has to win from there.

 $$
 \begin{align}